richeyward/richeyward.github.io/content/posts/flareon/01/04-sploitastic/index.md

 ## Understanding CVE-2009-0658
 CVE-2009-0658 is an exploitable buffer overflow vulnerability for Abobe Reader.
 If this was to be opened by a vulnerable version of Adobe Reader, it could potentially perform code execution.
 Judging by the VT hits, it's likely that this file is weaponized with the exploit.

 My first hit of an exploit was from [ExploitDB](https://www.exploit-db.com/exploits/8099) which had a link to a Talos Intelligence [page](http://blog.talosintelligence.com/2009/02/have-nice-weekend-pdf-love.html) documenting details of the exploit.
-Apparently, unbenknownst to myself, Acrobat Reader at one stage allowed Javascsript to run on PDF documents and the exploit itself executes a specially crafted embedded JS payload.
+Apparently, unbenknownst to myself, Acrobat Reader can allow Javascsript to run on PDF documents and the exploit itself executes a specially crafted embedded JS payload.

 ## Finding and extracting the payload